allain/template-typescript-nodejs/README.md

-# template-npm-project
+# template-typescript-nodejs

-This repo represents a simple project with an ever improving build pipeline intended for building and publishing npm modules.
+This repo represents a simple project with an ever improving build pipeline intended for building node.js apps using typescript.

 ## Current Scripts

+### `npm run dev`

+Runs `npm run build:watch` and `npm run test:watch` concurrently.

-### `npm run build`
+### `npm run build` and `npm run build:watch`

-Uses rollup to build greate quality javascript bundles that have been tree shaken, and generated for esm, and commonjs.
+Uses rollup to build quality javascript bundles that have been tree shaken, and generated for esm, and commonjs.

+If src/bin.ts file is present it will also generate a dist/bin.cjs.js file.

-### `npm test`
+### `npm test` and `npm run test:watch`

-Currently supports testing with jest, but does not supports esm modules yet.
-It'll need babel configured for that.
+Supports running any defined jest test in ./tests/\*

+### `npm run clean`

+deletes generated files and any generated code reports (coverage, etc).